 Dr. Moore is also an associate professor of neurobiology at Stanford University School of Medicine.
+He was an HHMI early career scientist from 2009 to 2014.

 The Moore lab focuses on identifying the neural circuits underlying fundamental perceptual and cognitive functions.
 Our research involves studying the activity of single neurons and large populations of neurons within the brain and testing how perturbing that activity affects neurons in other brain structures as well as how it affects the behavioral performance of behaving animals.
 A complementary objective of the lab is to develop and implement innovative approaches to fundamental problems in systems neuroscience.